 What are the major life lessons a reader can learn from this person’s life?

 Step 4: Publish through Technology

-Writing a biography can be challenging, but in a great way!
-By reading biographies such as picture books to novels, this readily prepares students to conquer biography writing.
-By presenting options such as craftivities or a detailed template for an essay, students can feel interested and ready to tackle the world of biographies.
+Writing a biography can be challenging but in a great way!
+Reading biographies such as picture books to novels, this readily prepares students to conquer biography writing.
+By presenting options such as activities or a detailed template for an essay, students can feel interested and ready to tackle the world of biographies.